DerekJacobi/OMDB-Angular/README.md

 # OMDB-Angular
-OMDB movie search using Angular.js
+OMDB movie search web application built using Angular.js.

+Consumes data from the OMDB API, on each key press updates the search results without reloading the page.